personalizedrefrigerator/js-draw/CONTRIBUTING.md

 # Should serve to http://localhost:8000/ by default
 ```

-4. Open http://localhost:8000/debugging/stroke-logging/ in a web browser
+4. Open http://localhost:8000/debugging/input-system-tester/ in a web browser
-5. Open https://js-draw.web.app/debugging/stroke-logging/ in a web browser
+5. Open https://js-draw.web.app/debugging/input-system-tester/ in a web browser

+Additional notes:
-The stroke-logging debug utility allows pasting an input log into a textbox and playing back the input events.
+- The `debugging/stroke-logging` utility allows pasting an input log into a textbox and playing back the input events, which may also be helpful here.
 This can be used to see how changes to `StrokeSmoother.ts` change the rendered output, for the same input.